AlexsanderHamir/ringbuffer/README.md

 3. **View Operations**: Use view operations when memory efficiency is critical, but be aware of the implications of working with direct buffer references.

 4. **Hooks**: Use hooks if there's something you can do before blocking, but keep hook functions lightweight to avoid impacting performance.

+5. **Time Out**: At high concurrency many timer structs will be created, it's responsible for almost 90% of memory consumption.

 ## Contributing